Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 ~~~
 {: .output}

-Based on the PHRED quality scores, see [Genomics - Quality Control](https://cloud-span.github.io/03genomics/01-quality-control/index.html) for a reminder.
+Based on the PHRED quality scores, see [Genomics - Quality Control](https://cloud-span.github.io/03genomics/01-quality-control/index.html) for a reminder,
-We can see that the quality score of the bases in this read are between 1-10.
+we can see that the quality score of the bases in this read are between 1-10.

 > ## PHRED score reminder
 >~~~